L4zyDevel0p3r/Python_BrainFuck/README.md

 # Python BrainFuck
-A simple Brainfuck interpreter written in Python
+A simple BrainFuck interpreter written in Python.

 # Usage
 ```